jackhgallagher/fantasy/NFL Dynasty Constitution.md

 ## __Divisions__ ##

 - There will be 2 divisions, each with 6 teams.
-- Every year, the divisions will be shuffled, with teams with an odd pick number in the rookie draft order in one divisons, even picks in the other.
+- Every year, the divisions will be shuffled, with teams with an odd pick number in the rookie draft order in one divison, even picks in the other.

 ## __Schedule__ ##